 Okay that’s enough from me.
 Enjoy!

-It seemed to take forever to reach the opening but I finally made it.
 The spray from the ocean had left me damp, the cold water seeping through my clothes and chilling my skin.
 Goosebumps rose along my arms as I peered into the cave.
 It was dark, but not impossible to see inside.
 The ocean was licking at my feet, so I slipped in through the cave opening and onto relatively dry land.

-I sat, leaning back against the cave wall, and took a moment to just breathe.
+I leaned back against the cave wall.
 There was something magical about this place, and it wasn’t just the runes that a fan had drawn on the walls.
 It was something in the air.
-Maybe it was simply the sense of how completely alone I was- that feeling was hard to come by.
-There were almost always other people around.
+Maybe it was simply the sense of how completely alone I was.
 For all I knew there was someone looking over the ocean above me right now.
 But here, in this small, isolated cave, there was nothing.
 No people, no distractions, and no sound save the roaring ocean outside.
-It made me feel oddly at peace.

 It took all my concentration to scramble back up the rocks towards flat ground.
-That was probably was why it took me so long to notice that something seemed off.
-The rocks were different-- still rough, but in another configuration.
+That was probably was why it took me so long to notice that something felt different.
+The rocks were still rough and tall, but in a different configuration.
 The ocean was darker than I remembered, the clouds angrier in the sky.
 The air itself felt… charged.
 As if a lightning storm was imminent.
 With my attention on not breaking my neck, however, I didn’t notice any of this.

 Until I saw the building.